vlaunyc/vlaunyc.github.io/_posts/2018-08-06-react_hacker_news_rehack-news.markdown

 * **Reusability**
 * **Extended styles**

-Here's an example of ***buttons*** that demonstrate the the easy use of CSS syntax, passing props, reusability, and extending of styles.
+Here's an example of ***buttons*** that demonstrate the use of CSS syntax, passing props, reusability, and the extension of styles.

 I have a button component
 ```